mindspore-ai/docs/docs/vllm_mindspore/docs/source_zh_cn/getting_started/tutorials/qwen2.5_7b_singleNPU/qwen2.5_7b_singleNPU.md

     "choices":[
         {
             "index":0,
-            "trying to create a virtual environment for my Python project, but I am encountering some issues with setting up", "logprobs":null,
+            "text":"trying to create a virtual environment for my Python project, but I am encountering some issues with setting up", "logprobs":null,
             "finish_reason":"length",
             "stop_reason":null,